AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ```

 However, to configure your PWA Studio app for theming, you will need to add a lot more.
 Start by copying the following code block into your `tailwind.config.js` file.

-The `create-pwa` CLI adds and configures this file as follows:

 ```js
 // tailwind.config.js (PWA Studio)